Are Better Days Ahead For C-Store Real Estate?

 These long-term relationships show us that the drop in convenience store real estate prices over the last decade appears to be a result of the overall decline in commercial real estate prices brought about by the Great Recession, not as a result of the economics of the convenience retail industry over this period.

-The next question is: when?
-I expect it will be sooner rather than later because real estate prices have already been in disequilibrium for two years.
+I expect this will happen sooner rather than later because real estate prices have been in disequilibrium for two years.
 This is a pent-up pricing correction.
-As soon as the national economy begins to stabilize, this price correction will break out rapidly.
+As soon as the economy begins to stabilize, this price correction will break out rapidly.

-From what we know now, better days are ahead for convenience store real estate prices.
+Better days are ahead for c-store real estate prices.